-Whenever you're applying a polyurethane finish, be sure to read the manufacture's instructions and specs on the side of the container, before beginning.
+Whenever you're applying a polyurethane finish, be sure to read the manufacturer's instructions and specs on the side of the container, before beginning.
 Not all polyurethane floor finishes are made equally.
 Completely read this guide to get a good understanding on applying polyurethane floor finishes.

 In this article, you will find useful, quality, hardwood flooring information on a step by step standard procedure on how to apply oil base polyurethane wood floor finishes.
 We will also explain how to prevent problems and give you advanced techniques to get professional results as we cover the basic techniques on applying polyurethane finishes.